WombatIndustries/WombatIndustries.github.io/README.md

 After creating this design, I had a handful of people ask for an etsy page to buy one.
 I don't really want to start a printing business, but I do want to help people, and share my **glorious** case.

-My local foodbank claims $35 dollars makes up to 175 meals.
+My local foodbank claims $35 makes up to 175 meals.
 That's a lot of meals.
 A big portion of people who need food banks are elderly, children, or elderly taking care of children.

 ### What ensures I actually donate to a Food Bank?